alpha-yadav/DSA/readme.md

 Remember that Selection Sort has a time complexity of O(n²) which makes it inefficient for large datasets.
 For larger datasets, consider using more efficient algorithms like Merge Sort or Quick Sort.
 However, Selection Sort is simple to understand and implement, making it a good choice for educational purposes or very small datasets.

+#  Searching
+Searching is a broad topic.
+To help me give you a useful answer, please tell me more about what you'd like to know.
+For example, are you interested in:

+* **Specific search engines?** (e.g., Google, Bing, DuckDuckGo, specialized academic search engines)  Tell me which one(s) you're curious about.
+* **Search techniques?** (e.g., Boolean operators, advanced search operators, keyword research, effective search strategies)  I can explain different methods for improving your search results.
+* **Data structures and algorithms related to searching?** (e.g., linear search, binary search, breadth-first search, depth-first search, A* search)  I can provide information on their efficiency and applications.
+* **The history or philosophy of search?**  I can discuss the evolution of search engines and their impact on society.
+* **A particular search query you're having trouble with?**  Give me the query and I'll try to help you refine it.
+* **A problem related to searching in a specific context?**  (e.g., searching within a database, searching for a file on your computer)

+Please provide more detail so I can assist you effectively.